 "The wind bloweth where it listeth, and we hear the sound thereof, but cannot tell whence it cometh, nor whither it goeth.
 Now till the Spirit of God is felt on our souls as the wind on our bodies, indeed, my dear brethren, you have no interest in him: religion consists not in external performance, it must be in the heart, or else it is only a name."

 Many times our efforts may outwardly appear unto Christ.
 We busy ourselves with the "work" of the Kingdom.
 Outwardly, we paste on a smile, while sweating bullets inside.
-You know the drill ... early to rise for 7 am prayer at church and then off to visit your friend in the hospital.
-You can hardly keep up with this Christian life.
-You're not sure how to fix this, but if you don't, your friends will be visiting you in the hospital.
+You know the drill ... early to rise for 7 am prayer at church and then off to visit a friend in the hospital.
+We can hardly keep up with this Christian life.
+We're not sure how to fix this, but if we don't, our friends will be visiting us in the hospital.
 Martha, Martha, Martha ....

-The reality is that all of your toiling is in vain.
-Your over-righteousness is destroying you and perhaps even the people around you.
-Somewhere in your work for the Lord, your desire to be great for God has deterred your ability to hear His voice.
-Your walls of pride may have been built up so much that it is difficult to see this coming disaster.
+The reality is that all of our toiling is in vain.
+Our over-righteousness destroys us and perhaps even the people around us.
+Somewhere in our work for the Lord, our desire to be great for God has deterred the ability to hear His voice.
+Our walls of pride may have been built up so much that it is difficult to see this coming disaster.

-STOP!
-You are hitting a brick wall.
-You are not the Savior of your world.
-Stop filling up your self piggy bank and flaunting your righteousness.
-You don't have to strive and struggle any longer.
-Jesus came for people like YOU!
+We need to STOP!
+We are not the Savior of the world.
+We need to stop filling up our self piggy banks and flaunting our righteousness.
+We don't have to strive and struggle any longer.
+Jesus came for people like YOU and ME!